Pjcter/carcountr/README.md

 - Frank Agnello
 - Peter Carter
-- Jay Wilson

 ## Prerequisites

 - Terraform
 - AWS CLI

 ## How to deploy it

+1. Update varibles in Project/vars.tf
 1. terraform init
-2. terraform plan
+2. terraform plan -out "final"
-3. terraform apply
+3. terraform apply "final"

 ## Known bugs and disclaimers
-(It may be the case that your implementation is not perfect.)

-Document any known bug or nuisance.
-If any shortcomings, make clear what these are and where they are located.
+AWS Requires each bucket to have a unique name, if your bucket name already exists on AWS some errors may occur.
+This is made for AWS Free Tier, not Academy.
+Some issues may come up if running in an Academy account.

 ## How to test/run/access/use it

-1. Open in your browser `http://_deploylocation_:8080/`
+1. Open in your browser and navigate to the frontend URL given in the terraform output
-2.  _add any other steps required or examples of how to use/run_
+2. Find a **m3u8** stream link that includes cars
+3. Click "Add Camera" to supply a stream name and related link
+4. Wait until data comes in, by default cameras are polled every 2 minutes

 ## License